-- "Nom voltage" the nominal voltage of the digital inputs. - "Debouncing time 1...n" A state change will only be adopted by the digital input after the debouncing time has expired. - "Inverting 1...n" Optional inverting of the input signal.
+- "Nom voltage" the nominal voltage of the digital inputs. - "Debouncing time 1...n" A state change at the input is recognised immediately and simultaneously the debouncing timer is started.
+The state remains stable while the timer is running.
+Only after the debouncing time has elapsed is another state change accepted and the timer restarted. - "Inverting 1...n" Optional inverting of the input signal.